Do you have Nipple Pain or Nipple Sensitivity?

 pink, itchy nipples are a sign of thrush too.
 Thrush is a "yeast

-Some Moms are suffering from Raynauds phenomenon without realizing it!
+Some Moms are suffering from Raynauds phenomenon "blanching of the nipples" without realizing it!

 Read more about Raynauds disease here.